 Section 1 - Definition

-The General Assembly of Students shall comprise of all full-time students of freshmen to senior standing during their term at Juniata and shall be in good academic standing, as defined in the Pathfinder.
+The General Assembly of Students shall comprise of all full-time students during their term at Juniata and shall be in good academic standing, as defined in the Pathfinder.

 Section 2 - General Powers

 Clause 1: Members of the General Assembly shall have the right to attend all Senate meetings as well as any meeting of the Executive Committee or Class Cabinets.